 All writes are idempotent upserts.
 Running the same ingestion twice produces the same result.
 No data is deleted during updates.

-One pipeline uses AI: House PTR PDFs are parsed with Anthropic Claude Sonnet 4.6 in vision mode.
-The model reads the rendered disclosure form and returns structured JSON — ticker, asset description, owner, transaction type, transaction date, amount band — plus a per-row confidence score (0–100).
+Two ingestion pipelines use models.
+House PTR PDFs are parsed with Anthropic Claude Sonnet 4.6 in vision mode.
+The model reads the rendered disclosure form and returns structured JSON, ticker, asset description, owner, transaction type, transaction date, amount band, plus a per-row confidence score (0–100).
 Every row is stored with its score; rows below 80% are flagged in the UI and the user can see exactly which rows the parser was uncertain about.
 Senate PTRs do not use AI: they come back as structured HTML and are parsed deterministically.

-All other data — bills, sponsorships, votes, finance, committees, members, press releases — traces directly to an official API or community-maintained dataset, with no model in the loop.
+All other data — bills, sponsorships, votes, finance, committees and members — traces directly to an official API or community-maintained dataset, with no model in the loop.

 Next.js 16 / TypeScript / Tailwind CSS 4